eclipse/epsilon-website/mkdocs/docs/doc/ecl.md

 ## The Match Trace

-Users can query and modify the match trace calculated during the comparison process in the post sections of the module or export it into another application or Epsilon program.
+Users can query and modify the [match trace](https://download.eclipse.org/epsilon/stable-javadoc/org/eclipse/epsilon/ecl/trace/MatchTrace.html) calculated during the comparison process in the post sections of the module or export it into another application or Epsilon program.
 For example, in a post section, the trace can be printed to the default output stream or serialized into a model of an arbitrary metamodel.
 In another use case, the trace may be exported to be used in the context of a validation module that will use the identified matches to evaluate inter-model constraints, or in a merging module that will use the matches to identify the elements on which the two models will be merged.

+!!! tip "Querying Match Traces"
+    Please note that match traces computed by ECL contain both successful and unsuccessful matches, and can therefore become slow to query as compared models grow in size.
+If you are only interested in successful matches when querying your match trace, you can use its `matchTrace.getReduced()` to produce a reduced trace that only contains successful matches.